census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

     )
     logger.warning('Hello, World!')

-You can enrich the logs with trace IDs and span IDs by using the logging integration.
+You can enrich the logs with trace IDs and span IDs by using the `logging integration <../opencensus-ext-logging>`_.

 * Create an Azure Monitor resource and get the instrumentation key, more information can be found `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
 * Install the `logging integration package <../opencensus-ext-logging>`_ using ``pip install opencensus-ext-logging``.